-Square foot gardening is a simple way to create gardens which are quite easy to manage and need minimum maintenance time.
-The main distinguishing feature is the beautiful-looking, well-organized, raised beds which are divided into a number of perfect squares, each featuring its own variety of garden plant.
+Square foot gardening is a simple way to create gardens that are quite easy to manage and need minimum maintenance time.
+The main distinguishing feature is the beautiful-looking, well-organized, raised beds which are divided into a number of perfect squares, each featuring its own variety of garden plants.

 The idea came up when Mel found out by experience that an average gardener would be spending hours to weed the gaps between the rows of plants, thereby creating more work for themselves.
 It occurred to him that by getting rid of the rows and by using deep and intensive beds, the garden maintenance could be dramatically cut down.
 By placing a grid on top, the bed can be further divided into squares, thus making it easy to space crops as well as to rotate the crops each season, and moreover, to visually separate the crops.
 The method claims to produce more, use less soil, maintenance and as well as water.
 This practice can also help the gardener to save his time compared to traditional gardening methods.